Preserving History while Brewing the Future

 The success of Schlitz Park and the impact it has had on its surrounding Milwaukee communities has been recognized with numerous local and national honors including the Urban Land Institute Award for Excellence for Large Scale Rehabilitation and the Urban Economic Development Association’s National Economic Development Partnership Award.

-The property Brewery Works, Inc. first acquired included approximately 46 acres, and over 2.3 million square feet of building area bordered by North Dr. Martin Luther King Jr. Drive on the west, the Milwaukee River on the East, West Vliet Street on the South and West Pleasant Street on the North.
-Today approximately 1.5 million square feet of buildings, expansive green space, plazas and free parking comprise Schlitz Park.
+The property Brewery Works, Inc. first acquired included approximately 46 acres, and over 1.5 million square feet of building area bordered by North Dr. Martin Luther King Jr. Drive on the west, the Milwaukee River on the East, West Vliet Street on the South and West Pleasant Street on the North.
+Today approximately 800,000 square feet of buildings, expansive green space, plazas and free parking comprise the 32 acres of Schlitz Park.

 Schlitz Park remains a center of employment just as the property was when it was home to the "largest brewery in the world" and “The Beer That Made Milwaukee Famous.”
 At its peak, the Schlitz Brewery employed 3,000 people.
-Today 4,300 work in Schlitz Park, a number expected to grow as further re-investment and renovation is completed and Schlitz Park’s storied history continues.
+Today more than 4,000 people work in Schlitz Park.

 Founded in 1849 by German immigrant August Krug, the Krug Brewery's first year produced 150 barrels of beer.
 Following Krug's death in 1856, his widow married the firm's bookkeeper Joseph Schlitz and changed the brewery’s name to Joseph Schlitz Brewing Company.
 A period of rapid growth followed, with a new brewery at the present location built in 1870.
 By the time Schlitz died in 1875, production exceeded 50,000 barrels per year.
 Leadership passed to August Uihlein, and the company was run by generations of the Uihlein family into the late 1970's.